burakbayramli/alldata/README.md

 stages, see `bist/bist.py` and `sp500/spy.py` for details.
 For example `spy.db_create` will create the initial sqlite database for SP 500 data, `spy.db_load_2010` will load all data under `2010` folder.
-For updates get a polygon.io key, place it in the appropriate place, and call `spy.get_day` for that day.
+For updates a polygon.io api key is needed, place the key in the appropriate place, and call `spy.get_day` for that day.

 In order to load the incremental CSV files into db for a whole month, run `spy.db_load_inc` with `year/month` combination passed as